ticklepoke/metacircular-js/README.md

 # Metacircular-JS

 A metacircular evaluator for Javascript, based on the SICP textbook.

-The metacircular evaluator is a story of two recursively mutual functions: `evaluate()` and `apply()`. `evalute()` recursively parses an AST, while `apply()` utilises the host language to invoke features of the interpreted language.
+The metacircular evaluator is a story of two recursively mutual functions: `evaluate()` and `apply()`. `evalute()` recursively walks and interprets an AST, while `apply()` invokes function calls.

+**Note**: A rust based interpreter is currently being built.
+The Javascript evaluator can still be found in `./js-evaluator`.

 <p align="center">
   <img src="/assets/overview.png" alt="overview">